diogenesc/telegram-webhook/README.md

 # Telegram Webhook

-A middleware program to convert webhook from supported services, to Telegram messages
+A middleware API to convert webhook from supported services to Telegram messages

 ## Installation